lucas861223/multi-chat-capture/README.md

 # Multi Chat Capture
 This is a chat overlay for twitch that can be captured by OBS as browser source.
 The focus of this project is to have a single chat that reads from multiple channels, so collaborations between streamers only need to capture a single chat, instead of everyone's chat.
 BTTV and FFZ emotes are supported.

+**Discontinued**
+Twitch now asks for OAuth tokens or App Access Token to get user information, which is needed for profile pictures, channel id for channel emotes.
+It's pretty understandable but stupid.
+The user id part is pretty easily resolved, but as far as I can find, no one has done a profile picture fetcher, and having profile picture is what this overlay is originally for.
+Getting and refreshing the tokens are a pain, especially since this is just a chat overlay, so I likely won't do anything about it.

 ## Setup ##